Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     and [`--encrypted-keystore-withdrawal-password-file`](../../Reference/CLI/CLI-Subcommands.md#encrypted-keystore-withdrawal-password-file).
     If not set, then manually enter a password at the command line when prompted.

-* Specify the location of the encrypted Ethereum 1.0 deposit account private key using [`--eth1-keystore-file`](../../Reference/CLI/CLI-Subcommands.md#eth1-keystore-file).
+* Specify the encrypted Ethereum 1.0 deposit account private key using [`--eth1-keystore-file`](../../Reference/CLI/CLI-Subcommands.md#eth1-keystore-file).

     !!! note